r4ruk/openrelik-pipeline/README.md

 ```

 #### With Velociraptor
-In the repo, we've provided [./velociraptor](several Velociraptor artifacts).
+In the repo, we've provided [several Velociraptor artifacts](./velociraptor).
 Add them in the Velociraptor GUI in the `View Artifacts` section.

 These are configured to hit each available endpoint:
 * `/api/plaso`